QuantEcon/lecture-python-advanced.myst/lectures/BCG_complete_mkts.md

 \tilde V <  A k^\alpha \int e^\epsilon q (\epsilon) d \epsilon
 $$

-the consumer could sustain an arbitrarily high present value of consumption by setting $\theta^i$ to be arbitrarily large **positive** number.
+the consumer could afford an arbitrarily high present value of consumption by setting $\theta^i$ to be arbitrarily large **positive** number.

-Since resources are finite, there cannot exist such arbitrage opportunities in a competitive equilibrium.
+Since resources are finite, there can exist no such arbitrage opportunity in a competitive equilibrium.

 Therefore, it must be true
-that the following no arbitrage condition prevails {eq}`tildeV20` holds:
+that the following no arbitrage condition prevails:

 ```{math}
 :label: tildeV20